joeldrapper/strict_ivars/README.md

 end
 ```

 The replacement happens on load, so you never see this in your source code.
 It’s also always wrapped in parentheses and takes up a single line, so it won’t mess up the line numbers in exceptions.

-The real exception is a little uglier than this.
+The real guard is a little uglier than this.
 It uses `::Kernel.raise` so it’s compatible with `BasicObject`.
 It also raises a `StrictIvars::NameError` with a helpful message mentioning the name of the instance variable, and that inherits from `NameError`, allowing you to rescue either `NameError` or `StrictIvars::NameError`.

 ## Setup